aaronraimist/WWDC-Student-Submission/README.md

 Hello everybody, this is my submission for the <a href="https://developer.apple.com/wwdc/students/">WWDC Student Scholarship</a> for 2014.
 This includes the Xcode Project and all code written for this application.
 If you are interested in obtaining the PSD's of the GUI, please <b>@mention</b> me on twitter, <a href="http://www.twitter.com/istx25">Here</a>.
 Please give credit to <b>Douglas Bumby</b> when using the content within this Repository.
 Thanks for your interest!

+NOTICE: The <b>photographs</b> showcased as the background of the "slides" are the property of <a href="http://github.com/trommel">Josh Trommel</a> and various photographers found on <a href="http://unsplash.com">Unsplash.com</a>.
+Thank you for providing your art for free!

 <b>Copyright (c) 2014 Douglas Bumby</b>

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR